 In Hill’s case, the photos were published without her consent or knowledge, but the average millennial would barely bat an eyelash at the willing exchange of such images—emphasis on willing.
 A 2017 study from the Cyber Civil Rights Initiative found that roughly one in eight participants had been either victims of or threatened with “nonconsensual pornography.”

 Little's claims that the average millennial wouldn't be bothered by the taking and exchanging of such photos may be true--but if this is women's current reality, it's one that Playboy shaped.
-Playboy was at the forefront of normalizing porn, and it's fight to be accepted into the mainstream paved the way for more hardcore porn to exist (even as Penthouse and Hustler drove Playboy's sales down).
+Playboy was at the forefront of normalizing porn, and its fight to be accepted into the mainstream paved the way for more hardcore porn to exist (even as Penthouse and Hustler drove Playboy's sales down).
 The exchanging of nude pictures between millennials, a burden which often falls on women (women receive unsolicited dick pics while men demand nudes) is a direct result of porn culture.
-If anything, Hill should be considered a descendant victim of Playboy, itself, as is every other woman who has been pressured into taking nudes or had them leaked.
+If anything, Hill should be considered a descendant victim of Playboy itself, as is every other woman who has been pressured into taking nudes or had them leaked.

 It's clear that while Playboy has normalized porn, female objectification, and hypersexualization, the fact that Hill could still be pressured out of office for leaked nudes demonstrates that the era of "sexual liberation" Playboy has ushered in is a farce.

 The Equality Issue also invited back Victoria Valentino, a now 77-year-old former Playboy Playmate who featured in the September 1963 issue.
-Valentino was one of over 50 women to come forward with allegations against Bill Cosby, whom she claims raped her in 1969.
+Valentino was one of over 50 women to come forward with allegations against Bill Cosby, who she claims raped her in 1969.
 Playboy was not shy about using Valentino's #MeToo credentials to promote their agenda:

 Women who’ve put their sexuality on display struggle to be recognized as legitimate victims of sexual violence.
 But Valentino expresses gratitude for having been “given this platform so I might use my voice for social good.”

-Once again, Playboy fails to acknowledge it's own role in creating this hostile environment for women which leads to victim blaming and women not being believed.
+Once again, Playboy fails to acknowledge its own role in creating this hostile environment for women which leads to victim blaming and women not being believed.
 The porn industry is intricately linked to violence against women, the sex trade, and attitudes among men which create rape culture.
-Hefner's Playboy didn't create patriarchy, but it did certainly repackage it in a way that could sell, helping violence against women become so normalized to the point that now women are actually killed during sex and then we are told they "consented" to it.
+Hefner's Playboy didn't create patriarchy, but it did certainly repackage it in a way that could sell, helping violence against women become so normalized that now women are actually killed during sex and then we are told they "consented" to it.
 Playboy is happy to continue objectifying women, but now through a #woke new lens, without ever confronting how they have continued to the culture they claim to be critiquing.

-That Hefner and the Playboy brand have been able to paint themselves as allies to women and feminists show the failings of modern liberal feminism, which refuses to examine the root cause of women's oppression.
+That Hefner and the Playboy brand have been able to paint themselves as allies to women and feminists shows the failings of modern liberal feminism, which refuses to examine the root cause of women's oppression.
 Hefner himself declared feminists his enemy, stating, “What I’m interested in is the highly irrational, emotional, kookie [sic] trend that feminism has taken…these chicks are our natural enemy.
 It is time to do battle with them.”
 Playboy won that battle through psychological warfare, and now women are doing the patriarchy's bidding for it by promoting "sex positivity" which benefits men and harms women.